peppimakinen/yksil-projekti_k24/README.md

    - Opens a popup to input an entry ID for deletion, and upon submission, deletes the specified entry.

 ### Known bugs and problems
-  The server doesn't work, certbot couldn't install certificate no matter what I tried
-  - The NutritionIntake database table isn't used
+  - The NutritionIntake database table isn't implemented at the moment

 ### References etc.
 #### Template used for login